cybermaggedon/gnucash-uk-vat/README.md

 When following the auth link, just follow the links to get credentials and a VRN for a test user from HMRC.

-#### Fraud headers
+##### Fraud headers

-Before requesting production access, you'll need to test the fraud headers.
+Before requesting production access, you’ll need to test the fraud headers.

 To do this, run `test/test_fraud_api.py` (it accepts `--config` if not using the default).